threewebcode/W3/README.md

       2. inscribing data into block space
       3. efficient arrangement of data in transaction
       4. statoshi position: four distinct parameters
 ---
+AI
+1. mechanical engineering versus software engineering
+2. passionate about what you are doing
+3. spiritual pursuit
+4. believe so hard in what you are doing
+5. There is always a different way.
+6. ask the right questions
+7. build with reality
+8. foundation model and your own model
+---